 Being connected to the corporate network requires the same degree of emphasis on cybersecurity as it would in a land-based office.
-However, a recent survey by shipping security specialist CyberKeel found that 44 per cent of ocean carriers have low levels of basic cybersecurity4.
+However, research by shipping security specialist by shipping security specialist CyberKeel found that 44 percent of ocean carriers have low levels of basic cybersecurity.

-Further, the same research found that 10 per cent of carriers and 20 per cent of ports and shipping terminals still have not patched the vulnerabilities exposed in the Poodle and Heartbleed cyberattacks that occurred in 2014.
-According to satellite provider Inmarsat, 43 per cent of crew members have been on board a vessel that has experienced a cybersecurity incident, while 90 per cent of crew members have had no security training at all.
-Factor in that 95 per cent of cybersecurity incidents are due to human error, and the challenge becomes clear.
+Further, the same research found that 10 percent of carriers and 20 per cent of ports and shipping terminals still have not patched the vulnerabilities exposed in the Poodle and Heartbleed cyber attacks that occurred in 2014.
+According to satellite provider Inmarsat, 43 percent of crew members have been on board a vessel that has experienced a cybersecurity incident, while 90 percent of crew members have had no security training at all.
+Factor in that 95 percent of cybersecurity incidents are due to human error, and the challenge becomes clear.